-Where approval by a local public works department, or an entity with equivalent jurisdiction, is required for the Capital Improvement Project, the Recipient must submit, prior to the disbursement of grant funds, a statement or other documentation acceptable to the Department, indicating that the Capital Improvement Project is consistent with all applicable policies and plans enforced or implemented by that department or entity.S
+Where approval by a local public works department, or an entity with equivalent jurisdiction, is required for the Capital Improvement Project, the Recipient must submit, prior to the disbursement of grant funds, a statement or other documentation acceptable to the Department, indicating that the Capital Improvement Project is consistent with all applicable policies and plans enforced or implemented by that department or entity.

+The covenant referred to in Section 302 (b) of these Guidelines shall be recorded against the fee title.
+The covenant is subject to liens, encumbrances and other matters of record approved by the Department pursuant to UMR sections 8310(f) and 8315.

 Section 306.
 Performance requirements

+If construction of residential units (used as the basis for calculating the grant amount in the application) has not received building permits within the time set forth in the NOFA and Standard Agreement, recipients will be required to repay disbursed Program grant funds.
+The proportion of the amount to be repaid (A) to the total grant amount (B) shall be the same as the number of residential units where construction has not timely commenced (C) to the total number of designated residential units (D) (Formula: A=C/D * B).

-Recipients shall, within the time set forth in the Standard Agreement, but not more than two (2) years from the date of the Program award, begin construction of the housing units which were used as the basis for calculating the Program award.
+Recipients shall, within the time set forth in the NOFA and Standard Agreement, begin construction of the housing units in the Qualifying Infill Project(s) identified in the application.

-Recipients shall, within the time set forth in the Standard Agreement, but not more than five (5) years from the date of the Program award, complete construction of the housing units which were used as the basis for calculating the Program award.
-Completion of construction must be evidenced by a certificate of occupancy or equivalent documentation.
+Recipients shall, within the time set forth in the NOFA and Standard Agreement, complete construction of the housing units which were used as the basis for calculating the Program award.
+Completion of construction must be evidenced by a certificate of occupancy or equivalent documentation and submitted to the Department.

-Program funds must be disbursed in accordance with the deadlines specified in the Standard Agreement, and in no event later than the following disbursement deadlines.
+Program funds must be disbursed in accordance with the deadlines specified in the NOFA and Standard Agreement.
+The Recipient needs to provide final disbursement requests by the disbursement date specified in the NOFA and Standard Agreement.

-(1)Program funds must be distributed as described in the NOFA.

-(2)Any extension to the disbursement deadline is at the discretion of the Department within budgetary authority.

-Recipients will be required to repay disbursed Program grant funds where construction of residential units used as the basis for calculating the grant amount pursuant to Section 305 (a) has not received building permits within two years from the date of the Program grant award.
-The amount to be repaid shall be the same proportion to the total grant amount as the number of residential units where construction has not timely commenced to the total number of designated residential units.

-Recipients of Qualifying Infill Area awards must have closed construction period financing on a Qualifying Infill Project before a subsequent Program application is submitted within the same project area or adjoining project areas.
+Recipients of Qualifying Infill Area awards must have closed construction period financing on a Qualifying Infill Project before a subsequent Program application is submitted within the Qualifying Infill Area.

+An extension of performance requirements, if determined to be necessary by the Department, will be specified in the NOFA.

 ARTICLE 3.
 APPLICATION PROCEDURES

 Section 307.
 Application process